 A deeper analysis of the NPS categorizes your customers in Detractors, Passives, and Promoters.
 Make sure you can identify your customers and act upon the score by getting back to them.

-- Admit your mistakes to your Detractors.
-Assure them that their complaints with your brand are being heard and suitable solutions will be developed and implemented.
-Inform them of the steps your company is taking towards an improved customer experience.
+Admit your shortcomings to the Detractors.
+Assure them that their issues are being heard and suitable solutions are developed and implemented.
+Inform them of the steps your company is taking towards a better customer experience.

 Deconstruct the supplementary questions